luyilin/Aoba/README.md

 </html>
 ```

-* Then write a `json` or `yaml` file at the same directory where `index.html` is located.
+* Then write a .json or .yaml file at the same directory where `index.html` is located.
 The file has six parts, basicInfo, contact, application, workExperience, personalProject and skills.
 See [content.json](https://github.com/luyilin/Aoba/blob/master/docs/content.json) or [content.yaml](https://github.com/luyilin/Aoba/blob/master/docs/content.yaml) for details.

-* Finally serve this directory as a static website:
+* Then serve this directory as a static website:

   - node.js: `npm i -g serve` && `serve ./docs`
   - python: `cd ./docs` && `python -m SimpleHTTPServer`
   - golang: `cd ./docs` && `caddy`
   - ...etc, you can use any static file server as you like.

+* Finally save as pdf, open the file in a browser, and choose print.

 ## Deploy